hoehrmann/demo-parselov/README.md

       // on the path that is currently being explored, the vertex can
       // be compared to the stack's top element, and if they match,
       // we can move on to a successor vertex.
 On the other hand, if
       // the stack is empty, the code has taken a wrong turn.
+It may
+      // be better to catch this condition using a sentinel value on
+      // the stack; vertex `0` is reserved for such uses.
       ///////////////////////////////////////////////////////////////
       if (p.stack.length == 0) {
         parsers.shift();